Where are you, Flair?

-The bright light of the portal squeezed shut her eyes, so bright that its crimson bled through her eyelids.
+The intense light of the portal squeezed shut Char’s eyes, so bright that it bled crimson through her eyelids.
 Her captor’s muscles coiled under her cheek—a heartbeat of wild blood—then sparks and magic sheared through her.
 Her muscles went limp, dumping her against his chest, then she landed hard on her side on cracked ground.

 The shock rendered her panther form powerless and wheezing, pawing, her muted howl whittled down to a helpless whine.

 Her captor’s knees hit the ground on either side of her haunches and restrained her back legs; his talons pinned her shoulders.

 Char thrashed and gnashed her jaws, but her grabbing claws caught in hollow fissures webbing the terrain.
 Her yellow panther gaze rolled toward the creature straddling her beneath violet-gray clouds storming above, a sky stabbed by spears of lightning.